By Caroline Bujold

 If you have little ones who want to write to Santa, Canada Post will make sure their letter gets to the North Pole.
 Just remember there is a deadline to send their letter in order to receive a reply.

 If you’re feeling overwhelmed, think about reducing your gift-giving – Having a Secret Santa with a spending limit might help.
 That’s what we do in my husband’s family.
 You can even draw names online and have people add their gift ideas directly.
 You could also decide to forego gifts or pool your money and do an activity together instead.

 Determine and stick to a budget – Your loved ones won’t love you more if you put yourself in debt for them.

-Make something – If you’re creative, and can give something meaningful or helpful that you made, rather than purchased, these kinds of gifts can be perfect.
-Over the years, the gifts that had the most effect and cost the least were things I made.
-You don’t have to start form scratch or have special talents.
+Make something – Give something meaningful or helpful that you made.
+Over the years, the gifts that had the most effect and cost the least were things I made:

 Give the gift of experience – I also love to give handmade gift cards for activities, experiences or services.
 Last year I gave my services for an Organizing Project to one of my friends for her birthday.

 On my birthday last year I received a Photo Shoot leading up to launching this blog.
 Friends helped pick my clothes and location of the session and we got to work with Julianna Damer, an amazing photographer and friend.